ror-community/ror-site/content/blog/2023-03-14-rup-silverchair-case-study.md

 "[W]e're about to finally start including ROR IDs in our JATS files, and once we do, Silverchair is ready to include those in Crossref deposits."

--- Robert O'Donnell, Senior Director, Rockfeller University Press
+-- Robert O'Donnell, Senior Director of Publishing, Rockfeller University Press

 "[I]n the institutional management service in SiteManager, we're going to be introducing a way to search institutions based on the ROR ID just because it's incredibly convenient."